tikrneva/Talent2017-Group6/Project/README.md

    + pickpairs: picks the slater determinants which fulfill the pairing condition (this is only for the very first problem, where we have always only two particles on the same level)
    + pickpairsljm: picks the slater determinants which fulfill the pairing condition (n,l and j must be same)
    + pickslatersM: picks the slater determinants which have a given total M
+   + find_slaters: returns a set of possible Slater determinant for set of states s and m number of particles
+   + two_body: takes two-body operator indices p,q,r,s and index alpha for the ket Slater determinant and returns the index beta of the new Slater determinant and its phase
+   + diag_element: calculates diagonal element in Hamiltonian by summing single-particle energies of the Slater determinant

 sp.dat : the file includes single particle states and the related indexing for the 4 level case (only two particles at the same level)